 As motivation is a limited resource, it’s important to make the most of it, and importantly, understand how you can find your own drive to keep you going at work.
 This applies to any role you have in hospitality - whether that’s a front of house staff member, or the Chief of Operations.

 In the long term, strong motivation can help with your personal growth and success.
-So here are seven ways to stay motivated when working in the hospitality sector.
+Here are seven ways to stay motivated when working in the hospitality industry.

 1. Focus on the now